julianchurchill/text-adventure/README.md

   - 'West' exit yellow colour can't be seen on the parchment background - choose a better colour
   - 'North' exit green colour isn't very visible on the parchment background either - choose a better colour
   - Need a splashscreen to avoid seeing the intermittent layout where the parchment background is only half width.
+    - Or set layout to fill parent instead of wrap content
+  - Need 9.patch images for background to protect top and bottom sections from stretching and causing a black bleed into the text which makes it hard to read.
   - Need images for drawable-mdpi|ldpi|hdpi|xhdpi
   - Scroll bar images need to compliment the parchment background...
   - Needs a complimentary font